1st Canadian Armoured Brigade: History

-The 1st Tank Brigade moved to the United Kingdom in the summer of 1941; personnel arrived in the Clyde on 30 June and were promptly moved to the Salisbury Plain Training Area where they were issued sufficient Churchill tanks for training.
-The Calgary Regiment participated in the disastrous Dieppe landing in 1942.
-Issued brand new M4 "Sherman" tanks, the entire brigade moved to the Mediterranean, with The Three Rivers Regiment participating in the assault landing at Pachino.
+The 1st Canadian Army Tank Brigade moved to the United Kingdom in the summer of 1941; personnel arrived in the Clyde on 30 June and were promptly moved to the Salisbury Plain Training Area where they were issued sufficient Churchill tanks for training.
+The Calgary Regiment participated in the disastrous Dieppe landing in 1942 being the first unit of the Canadian Armoured Corps to see combat during the Second World War.
+Issued brand new M4 Sherman tanks, the entire brigade moved to the Mediterranean, with the Three Rivers Regiment participating in the assault landing at Pachino.
 The remainder of the brigade landed with the follow-up convoy of 13 July and served alongside the Three Rivers Regiment for the final weeks of the Allied invasion of Sicily.
-The 1st Tank Brigade's role in the latter operations was largely one of fire support, the rugged terrain limiting the role of the armoured corps.
-The fight for Sicily ended with 1st Tank in reserve.
-Preparing for Operation Baytown, the Allied invasion of Italy, it was redesignated 1st Canadian Armoured Brigade in August 1943.
+The 1st Canadian Army Tank Brigade's role in the latter operations was largely one of fire support, the rugged terrain limiting the role of the armoured corps.
+The fight for Sicily ended with 1st Canadian Army Tank Brigade in reserve.
+Preparing for Operation Baytown, the Allied invasion of Italy, it was redesignated 1st Canadian Armoured Brigade (Independent) 26 August 1943.
 Although reorganized as an armoured brigade, no motor battalion served under command.
 Having established a reputation for both courage and skill, the Canadian tankers were in constant demand by senior British commanders.
+The previous 1st Canadian Armoured Brigade had cease to exist since 1 January 1943 in the reorganization of armoured divisions from two armoured brigades to one armoured brigade supported by one infantry brigade.
+In 5th Canadian (Armoured) Division this saw 1st Canadian Armoured Brigade basically be fully dissolved as it re-raised as the second iteration of the 11th Canadian Infantry Brigade in this war.
+The 2nd Canadian Armoured Brigade was simply renamed to 5th Canadian Armoured Brigade and continued to serve as that divisions armoured brigade until the war's end.

 The brigade took part in the landings of the Eighth Army on the toe of Italy in Operation Baytown in September 1943.
 Its regiments participated in the Battles of Potenza, Termoli, Ortona.
 During the fourth and final Battle of Monte Cassino in May 1944, the brigade helped break the Winter Line (Gustav Line), crossing the Gari River in support of the 8th Indian Division.
 Its regiments helped the 1st Canadian Division and the 78th Division in breaking the Hitler Line.
 It cooperated with the XIII Corps in the Battle of Lake Trasimeno.
 It was active in the crossing of the Arno River and later fought on the Gothic Line.